Close-up on data collected by schools

 For statistical purposes, schools may request information on the profession and socioeconomic category of the legal guardians.
 However, there is nothing legitimate about collecting the marital status of a legal guardian, for example, or their social security number.

-Sensitive data may also be collected: obviously, this data must be carefully managed.
-Proof that a child has had their mandatory vaccines is required to register in a school.
-Furthermore, additional information may be collected in certain cases, for instance if the child has disabilities, a special diet for health reasons, or special needs.
+Sensitive data may also be collected.
+This data must be carefully managed.
+Proof that a child has had mandatory vaccines must register in a school.
+Furthermore, additional information may be collected in certain cases, for instance, if the child has disabilities, a special diet for health reasons or special needs.
 This data must be processed as sensitive data, which means special processing.

-For institutions of higher learning to operate properly, they must also collect and process data from all their personnel: faculty, subcontractors, special speakers, etc.
+For institutions of higher learning to operate correctly, they must also collect and process data from all their personnel: faculty, subcontractors, special speakers, etc.

-The purposes of the processing must therefore be clearly established, and retention times must be determined.
+The purposes of the processing must therefore be established, and retention times must be determined.

 Fact: In 2021, Bocconi University was fined €200,000 for failing to provide a suitable legal basis, lack of loyalty and transparency, and failing to conduct impact assessments.